- Alcohol in Teens Problem

 Alcohol can affect 16-year-olds both physically and mentally.
 Adolescents, including 16-year-olds, are particularly vulnerable to the harmful effects of alcohol due to their developing brains and bodies.

 - Alcohol decreases teens' ability to pay attention.

 - Teens who have experienced alcohol withdrawal tend to have difficulties with memory.

 - The teenage brain exposed to alcohol is at risk of being smaller in certain parts.

 - In contrast to adults, teens tend to abuse alcohol with other substances, usually marijuana.

 - Male teens who drink heavily tend to complete fewer years of education compared to male teens who do not.

 - The younger a person is when they begin drinking, the more likely they are to develop a problem with alcohol.

 - Each year, almost 2,000 people under the age of 21 die in car crashes in which underage drinking is involved.
 Alcohol is involved in nearly half of all violent deaths involving youth.

-- In 2010, 56% of drivers 15 to 20 years of age who were killed in motor-vehicle crashes after drinking and driving were not wearing a seat belt.
+- In 2016, 58% of teen drivers killed in motor-vehicle crashes after drinking and driving were not wearing seat belts.